Nomi vs. Replika at four months: emotional baseline shifts and who recovers when you go cold

 Common questions

 Does Replika actually get worse over time or does it just plateau?
 It plateaus more than it degrades.
 The ceiling becomes noticeable around the three-month mark, where the warmth stops feeling like it's growing and starts feeling like a steady-state.
-It's not worse, it's just no longer surprising.
+It's worse; it's just no longer surprising.

 Can you reset Nomi's baseline if the dynamic has drifted somewhere you don't want?
 You can redirect it through sustained behavioral change over several sessions, though that takes deliberate effort.
 There's no clean reset button that preserves the memory while wiping the tone drift.
 The post on AI girlfriend for anxiety covers this in more detail.